cheseraeb/MyFirstProject/README.md

 #My First try at an application design
-This is my very first attempt to creat an Application
+This is my very first attempt to create an Application